-Follow teachers' instructions immediately and without any arguingStudents not behaving in a way that is consistent with these expectations will have their Standards' Card signed by the member of staff stopping the student.
-To assist students in ensuring they are on time for lesson a bell will sound five minutes before the end of break and lunch.
+Follow teachers' instructions immediately and without any arguing.
+Students not behaving in a way that is consistent with these expectations will be issued with a behaviour point To assist students in ensuring they are on time for lesson a bell will sound five minutes before the end of break and lunch.
 Students not at their lesson by the time of the second bell will be marked late.